lukelarsen/lukelarsen.com/src/lightning-league.md

 ## Current Status

 Lightning League is a side project of mine.
 It is currently a work in progress and not available for everyone to see.
 It has helped us organize ourselves and save us time.
 Later, it will be opened up for others to start, organize, and run their leagues.
 I’ve talked to a few local groups that run pickleball leagues and they have provided some valuable feedback on what it would take for them to use Lightning League.
 Overall Lightning League is much better than the spreadsheets most places are using to run their leagues.
 {.extra-spacing}

 ## Lessons Learned

 Backend work for web applications is hard.
 At first, I wanted to do things custom and learn how to do things myself.
 I spend a lot of time reading and researching.
 I quickly became overwhelmed.
-I friend of mine mentioned Firebase.
+A friend of mine mentioned Firebase.
 It seemed a little like cheating but was perfect for me.
-It handles a lot of work for me and I can focus on building the app and doing the things I know how to do.
-Firebase does still push me and I have to learn new things but what I do need to learn is within reach were doing everything from scratch was not within reach.
+It handles a lot of basic things I need so I can focus on building the app and doing the things I know how to do.
+Firebase does still push me to learn new things.
+With Firebase though, what I do need to learn is within reach.